oscarmonllor99/pyHALMA/README.md

 # pyHALMA

 This is a halo finder package for the MASCLET code (hydrodynamical N-body code designed for cosmological applications, https://doi.org/10.1111/j.1365-2966.2004.08040.x).
-It finds (star) particle clusters using the friends-of-friends algorithm pyfof (available at https://github.com/simongibbons/pyfof#pyfof) which uses an optimized R*-tree implemented in C++.
+It finds (star) particle clusters (haloes) using the friends-of-friends algorithm pyfof (available at https://github.com/simongibbons/pyfof#pyfof) which uses an optimized R*-tree implemented in C++.
+It also tries to find substructures within the FoF groups in order to split bridges between different bound stellar structures.
+For every stellar halo found, the main progenitors are traced back in time in parallel.

 Given this clusters, the code calculates the physical quantities defining the stellar haloes and does a phase-space cleaning to avoid non-desired structures (unbound clusters, philaments, etc.)
 Then, it calculates for the physical stellar haloes (galaxies) many quantities of interest as: mass, star formation, gas mass, cold and bound gas mass fraction, radius, velocity dispersion, angular momentum,